Sundin/flux-test/README.md

 This is a guide for getting started with Kubernetes locally on MacOS!

-It contains nothing groundbreaking, it is basically a summary of the official tutorials from [Flux](https://toolkit.fluxcd.io/get-started/) and [kind](https://kind.sigs.k8s.io/docs/user/quick-start/).
+The guide contains nothing groundbreaking, it is basically a summary of the official tutorials from [Flux](https://toolkit.fluxcd.io/get-started/) and [kind](https://kind.sigs.k8s.io/docs/user/quick-start/) with some additional clarifications from me.

 ## Prerequisites